akhilvreddy/Datathon/README.md

 Here, we want to answer the three questions that we had in the beginning of the project.
 We'll go over them one by one.

 ### Question 1
+In this data analysis project we measured GDP/Capita, Social Support, Life Expectancy, Freedom, Corruption, and Gas Emissions and used the correlation coefficient and linear regression.

+Out of the metrics we measured Gas Emissions is shown to be the least correlated to the overall happiness of a country.
+This was determined by the correlation coefficient of .25 output from the linear regression analysis.
+Whereas all of the other data elements have a correlation coefficient of .8 or higher and an F-statistic of 10 or higher.
+This concludes that for the most part the living conditions of your country correlate towards the overall happiness of their citizens.

 ### Question 2
+In this study we conducted a linear regression and correlation analysis between alcohol consumption and happiness score, from this we found that the correlation coefficient of the two variables is .864 and the F-Statistic, which compares the effect that the variances of both variables have on one another, is 420.3.
+These metrics show that there is evidence to show that their alcohol consumption has an effect on the happiness of a country.
+However, of the metrics we measured alcohol consumption of a country holds a lower weight on the happiness of a region, of the metrics we measured alcohol consumption holds the second lowest weight on the happiness of a region.
+For this metric we used a Random Forest Classifier to predict whether a country was happy or not and the model concluded that alcohol consumption held a 8.29% weight in its predictions.
+This shows that although alcohol consumption has a correlation towards the happiness of a region, it does not hold massive weight in determining the happiness of a region.

 ### Question 3